bvobart/ceiLED/ReadMe.md

 ./ceiled-cli/ceiled install DIRECTORY
 ```

-The installation script will guide you through the rest.
+The installation script will guide you through the rest :)

+### Friendly reminders
-Per default, CeiLED binds to ports `80`, `443` and `6565`, though this can be changed using environment variables.
+- Per default, CeiLED binds to ports `80`, `443` and `6565`, though this can be changed using environment variables.
-CeiLED will also try to acquire SSL certificates using LetsEncrypt for the configured `SITE_ADDRESS` and `API_ADDRESS`,
-as long as they are not `localhost` or addresses on LAN, including `.local` addresses.
+- CeiLED will also try to acquire SSL certificates using LetsEncrypt for the configured `SITE_ADDRESS` and `API_ADDRESS`, as long as they are not `localhost` or addresses on LAN, including `.local` addresses.
+- Per default, CeiLED is set up to only use the debug driver.
+To actually use the PCA9685 controller, specify the `DEV_PCA9685` environment variable in the `.env` file.

 ## Environment variables